learn2train/ComfyUI-Batch-Video-Generator-Wan-2.1/README.md

 This file should contain a JSON list (`[...]`) where each element is an object (`{...}`) defining one experiment.
 Key parameters include:

 *   `prompt` (string): The positive text prompt.
 *   `negative_prompt` (string, optional): The negative text prompt.
-Defaults to a standard one if omitted.
+Defaults to Wan 2.1 recommended one.
 *   `seed` (integer, optional): The random seed.
 If omitted or `null`, a random seed will be generated.
 *   `filename_prefix` (string): Base name for the output video file (saved in ComfyUI's default output directory).
 *   `cfg` (float): CFG scale (e.g., `7.0`).